groutoutlook/minifyCpp/README.md

 and all occurrences of the pattern are replaced with the identifier assigned to the pattern.

 Finally, we do a pass over the tokens to remove spaces where applicable.

+## Known Limitations

+- minify-C is meant for minimizing a single source C file.
+It will not work with C++.
+- While minify-C can properly handle includes, there is currently no support for multi-file minimization.
+- If you define macros in your main file, minify-C may not work properly (try examples/macros/main.c to see why)